-So you’ve already planned a trip to Africa or even drawn out your Africa travel Itinerary, booked your hotel and air ticket.
-(If you haven’t booked your hotel yet, book if from booking.com and you can also Compare prices on flights with Skyscanner or Expedia.com to get the most out of your trip).
-Now you are wondering what to pack for an African safari, contemplating whether you should pack some items or leave them home.
-Here is the packing list for Africa with everything you will need on your safari.
+So you’ve already planned your trip to Africa or even drawn out your Africa travel Itinerary, booked your hotel and air ticket.
+(If you haven’t booked your hotel yet, book if from booking.com and you can also compare prices on flights with Skyscanner or Expedia.com to get the most out of your trip).
+Now you are thinking of what to pack for Africa, contemplating whether you should pack some items or leave them home.
+So if you’re not sure of what to take, here is the complete Africa packing list with everything you will need on your safari.

 1. Safari backpacks.